shawki7/NanoInsurance/README.md

 # NanoInsurance

-NanoInsurance is application project for Udacity's Blockchain course.
+NanoInsurance is a very simple insurance application for flight delay.

 ## Prerequisites